Jake Burger Player Props: White Sox vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 16th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 19th in the league.

+- Paxton (3-1 with a 3.29 ERA and 51 strikeouts in 38 1/3 innings pitched) gets the start for the Red Sox, his eighth of the season.

-- The right-hander last pitched on Sunday against the New York Yankees, when he tossed seven innings, allowing one earned run while giving up four hits.
+- His most recent time out came on Monday against the Minnesota Twins, when the lefty went 6 1/3 innings, surrendering three earned runs while allowing three hits.

-- In 11 games this season, the 24-year-old has amassed an ERA of 3.49, with 8.6 strikeouts per nine innings.
-Opponents are batting .247 against him.
+- The 34-year-old has an ERA of 3.29, with 12 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .210 against him.

 © 2023 Data Skrive.
 All rights reserved.